cloudyy74/CCAligner/README.md

 in the project root before working.

-And also you should have mmh3, numpy, pandas
+And also you should have mmh3, numpy, pandas.

 Example: